One-shot learning and behavioral eligibility traces in sequential decision making: Results

 Since we were interested in one-shot learning, we needed an experimental multi-step action paradigm that allowed a comparison of behavioral and physiological measures between episode 1 (before any reward) and episode 2 (after a single reward).
 Our learning environment had six states plus a goal G (Fig.~\ref{fig:F1_TaskAndHyp} and \ref{fig:F2_Task_Cond_Behav}), identified by clip-art images shown on a computer screen in front of the participants.
 It was designed such that participants were likely to encounter in episode 2 the same states D1 (one step away from the goal) and/or D2 (two steps away) as in episode 1 (Fig.~\ref{fig:F1_TaskAndHyp} [a]).
 In each state, participants chose one out of two actions, 'a' or 'b', and explored the environment until they discovered the goal G (the image of a reward) which terminated the episode.
 The participants were instructed to complete as many episodes as possible within a limited time of 12 minutes (Methods).

 The first set of predictions applied to the state D1 which served as a control if participants were able to learn, and assign value to, states or actions.
-Both classes of algorithms, with or without eligibility trace, predicted that effects of learning after the first reward should be reflected in the action choice probability during a subsequent visit of state D1 (Fig.~\ref{fig:F1_TaskAndHyp}[b]).
+Both classes of algorithms, with or without eligibility trace, predicted that effects of learning after the first reward should be reflected in the action choice probability during a subsequent visit of state D1 (Fig.~\ref{fig:F1_TaskAndHyp}[b].
+For simulated data see Fig.~\ref{fig:Pupil_low_quality_traces}).
 Furthermore, any physiological variable that correlates with variables of reinforcement learning theories, such as action value Q, state value V, or TD-error, should increase at the second encounter of D1.
-We measured pupil dilation, a known marker for learning-related signals \citep{ODoherty03, Jepma11, Otero11,Preuschoff11}, to asses this effect of learning, and predicted a change in pupil dilation in episode 2 as compared to episode 1 (Fig.~\ref{fig:F1_TaskAndHyp}[b]).
+To assess this effect of learning, we measured the pupil dilation, a known physiological marker for learning-related signals \citep{ODoherty03, Jepma11, Otero11,Preuschoff11}.
+The advantage of our hypothesis-driven approach was, that we did not need to make assumptions about the neurophysiological mechanisms causing pupil changes.
+Comparing the pupil dilation at state D1 in episode 1 to episode 2 (Fig.~\ref{fig:F1_TaskAndHyp}[b], null hypothesis \textit{and} alternative), provided a baseline for the putative effect.

 Our second set of predictions concerned state D2.
 RL without eligibility trace (null hypothesis) such as TD-0, predicted that the action choice probability at D2 during episode 2 should be at 50 percent, since information about the reward at the goal state G cannot "travel" two steps.
-However, the class of RL with eligibility trace (alternative hypothesis) predicted an increase in the probability of choosing the correct action, i.e., the one leading toward the goal.
+However, the class of RL with eligibility trace (alternative hypothesis) predicted an increase in the probability of choosing the correct action, i.e., the one leading toward the goal (see Fig.~\ref{fig:PSA_ModelPrediction} for an estimation of the effect size).
 The two hypotheses also made different predictions about the pupil response to the onset of state D2.
 Under the null hypothesis, the evaluation of the state D2 could not change after a single reward.
 In contrast, learning with eligibility trace predicted a change in state evaluation, presumably reflected in pupil dilation (Fig.~\ref{fig:F1_TaskAndHyp}[b]).